thenativeweb/eventsourcingdb-client-golang/README.md

 )
 ```

 Additionally, you may also specify to observe from the latest event of a given type by using `eventsourcingdb.ObserveFromLatestEvent`.
-For that, you also have to provide the subject, the event type, and what to do if the event is missing (either `ifeventismissingduringobserve.ReadEverything` or `ifeventismissingduringobserve.WaitForEvent`):
+For that, you also have to provide the subject, the event type, and what to do if the event is missing (either `eventsourcingdb.IfEventIsMissingDuringObserveReadEverything` or `eventsourcingdb.IfEventIsMissingDuringObserveWaitForEvent`):

 ```golang
 results := client.ObserveEvents(